 - The Collagen Diagnostic Laboratory provides sequence analysis of genes involved in inherited disorders of connective tissue: osteogenesis imperfecta, Ehlers-Danlos syndrome, and familial aneurysms.
 Committed to personalized and family testing, CDL continues to offer full gene sequencing and gene panel sequencing for candidate genes, single nucleotide testing in families with known pathogenic variants, familial testing for identified variants of uncertain significance, and prenatal diagnosis.

-- The Northwest Clinical Genomics Laboratory brings to the Center the latest technology in exome and genome sequencing.
-Exome or genome analysis can be used to identify disease-causing sequence variants in individual or extended families.
+- The Northwest Clinical Genomics Laboratory brings to the Center the latest technology in exome sequencing.
+Exome analysis can be used to identify disease-causing sequence variants in individual or extended families.
 Panel tests, developed by experts in medical genetics and target specialties are continually updated with the identification of new pathogenic genes.
 ACMG guidelines for incidental findings are instituted to allow families to learn about variants in medically actionable genes with pathogenic potential if they so choose.

 - The Clinical Genomics Laboratory offers FusionPlex® to detect gene fusions associated with solid tumors (e.g. brain cancer, color concer) or hematological malignancies, without prior knowledge of the fusion partners or the breakpoints of the translocations.
 The CGL also provides chromosomal SNP microarray analysis for both constitutional disorders and cancers.
 Abnormalities detected by SNP microarray include chromosome deletions, chromosome duplications and amplifications, copy neutral absence of heterozygosity (AOH) due to uniparental disomy (UPD) or identity by descent, and loss of heterozygosity (LOH) due to neoplastic transformation.
 Constitutional variants of uncertain clinical significance may either be reported or withheld, by provider request.
 The CCL also provides PCR-based testing for Y chromosome deletions that cause infertility in men.